This article is about configuring Linux real-time bidirectional data replication and file synchronization (file sync) in EDpCloud software.

 <?xml version="1.0" encoding="UTF-8"?> <config name="enduradata" password="Addoud4d4ch1n1gh4T4s4" workers="4"> <link name="l1" password="foo"> <sender hostname="svr1" /> <receiver hostname="svr2" storepath="/" /> </link> <link name="l2" password="foo"> <sender hostname="svr2" /> <receiver hostname="svr1" storepath="/" /> </link> </config>

-Notice that the file replication configuration above will not propagate deletes between the two systems.
-To propagate deletes we need to add the keyword deletes=”1″ to eddist.cfg as the following example shows (But don’t do deletes=”1″ unless you know what you are doing).
+Notice that the data replication configuration above will not propagate deletes between the two systems.
+To propagate deletes, we need to add the keyword deletes=”1″ to eddist.cfg as the following example shows (But don’t do deletes=”1″ unless you know what you are doing).

 <?xml version="1.0" encoding="UTF-8"?> <config name="enduradata" password="Addoud4d4ch1n1gh4T4s4" workers="4"> <link name="l1" password="foo"> <sender hostname="svr1" /> <receiver hostname="svr2" storepath="/" deletes="1"/> </link> <link name="l2" password="foo"> <sender hostname="svr2" /> <receiver hostname="svr1" storepath="/" deletes="1"/> </link> </config>

 Now the directory /data will be mirrored between the two servers svr1 and svr2.
-Any changes made on svr1 are made on svr2 and any changes made on svr2 are made on svr1 using file synchronization.
-Please note that there is no distributed lock manager between the two servers and the last writer wins (Same behavior as with NFS).
+Any changes made on svr1 are made on svr2, and any changes made on svr2 are made on svr1 using file synchronization.
+Please note that there is no distributed lock manager between the two servers, and the last writer wins (The same behavior as with NFS).

-Run the following command to start EDpCloud and you will be on your way to synchronize data between the two servers in real time thus ensuring that data is backed up between the two.
+Run the following command to start EDpCloud, and you will be on your way to synchronizing data between the two servers in real-time thus ensuring that data is backed up between the two.

 . $ED_BASE_DIR/bin/edpcloud.sh startall

 Run edstat to make sure edpcloud is running before you proceed to the next step.
-Do not proceed unless edpcloud is running without the realtime configuration.
-If you run into problems check eddist.log to find out what is wrong with your file replication (Other logs can be found in $ED_BASE_DIR/logs)
+Do not proceed unless edpcloud is running without the real-time configuration.
+If you run into problems, check eddist.log to find out what is wrong with your data replication (Other logs can be found in $ED_BASE_DIR/logs)